Drakso/SedcLottery/README.md

 # SedcLottery

-This is project for Expert C# Topics
+This is a project for Expert C# Topics

 ## Project goal